iloveitaly/crypto-index-fund-bot/README.md

 There are [bots](https://allcryptobots.com) out there that do this, so why build another?
 They are missing key features that I wanted:

 * Never sell any tokens.
 Instead, rebalance using USD deposits. ([HodlBot](https://www.hodlbot.io) can't do this)
+  * Selling triggers capital gains.
+This increases tax liability in the current year *and* adds tax reporting complexity.
+* Control which tokens are treated as deposits.
+Specifically, only use USD deposits for purchasing new currencies. ([Shrimpy](https://www.shrimpy.io) can't do this)
 * Build a cross-chain index (otherwise [TokenSets](https://www.tokensets.com) would have been perfect)
 * When new deposits come in, asset purchases should be prioritized by:
   * New tokens that aren't held at all ([Shrimpy](https://www.shrimpy.io) can't do this)